pgdogdev/docs/docs/features/sharding/cross-shard.md

 | `RowDescription` | This message has the column names and data types returned by the query. |
 | `CommandComplete` | Indicates that the query has finished returning results.
 PgDog uses it to start sorting and aggregation. |

-The procotol has two formats for encoding tuples: text and binary.
-Text format is equivalent of calling the `to_string()` method on native types, while binary encoding sends them in network-byte order.
+The protocol has two formats for encoding tuples: text and binary.
+Text format is equivalent to calling the `to_string()` method on native types, while binary encoding sends them in network-byte order.
 For example:

 === "Data"
     ```postgresql